 Volunteers Make the AFHE Convention Possible!

 Volunteers are an integral part of the success of the annual Arizona Home Education Convention hosted by AFHE.
-Our convention is run entirely by volunteers from the convention director to the registration staff.
-Our volunteer workers help keep costs to a minimum while continuing to provide an excellent conference.
+Our convention is run almost entirely by volunteers from the convention director to the registration staff.
+Our volunteers help keep costs to a minimum while continuing to provide an excellent conference for our community.
 We are thankful to each and every volunteer who works so hard to make this event a success!

 Volunteering at the convention is a lot of fun!
 Many of our volunteers eagerly await the opportunity to sign up to help at the convention.
 We appreciate each of our volunteers and pray you are blessed as you serve others and help make the convention a wonderful experience for all!